 - In one episode of Arthur, Arthur's dad scores him a backstage pass to a concert, because he's catering for the band.
 He tells Arthur he can invite his friends, but Arthur's Imagine Spot about the band taking him luging suffers a Fantasy Twist when he imagines a dozen kids showing up, so he says he doesn't think they'd want to go.
 The next day Buster tells him that he's going to see if his reporter mom can get them backstage, and Binky offers him a spare ticket closer to the stage.
 He invites everyone.

-- In an episode of House of Mouse, one person has to be fired when the club goes over its budget, and that person has to be the most irresponsible employee.
+- In one episode, one person has to be fired when the club goes over its budget, and that person has to be the most irresponsible employee.
 Goofy naturally fits that role, but when he tells his friends he loves them and enjoys working at the club, Mickey and the others (except Donald) can't find it in their hearts to fire him.

 - In the short "Mickey's Mistake", Mickey finds an envelope full of money and uses it to buy Minnie a new bow.
 When he does, Minnie tells him that she lost an envelope full of money that she intended to donate to an orphanage, then expresses hope that someone as noble and kind-hearted as Mickey would find it and turn it in.
 Mick soon looks like he's going to throw up.